mslinn/jekyll-bootstrap5-tabs/README.md

 ## About

-This project no longer includes the Bootstrap gem.
+This project no longer includes the `bootstrap` gem.
 The CSS and JavaScript are fetched from a CDN by the `default` layout.

+The [`jekyll-simple-tab`](https://github.com/Applifort/jekyll-simple-tab) has been added, and it supports the tab navigation.

 ## How to use this template